boristsr/gdcorner-website/_posts/no-bs-llms/2024-06-12-NoBSIntroToLLMs-1-GettingStarted.md

 - **Context Length** - This is how much text, or history that can be considered at a time by the LLM.
 It’s expressed in number of tokens.
 A larger context window means more tokens, and therefore more text can be processed at a time.
 - **Transformers** - These are the core of LLMs.
 It’s a [deep learning architecture developed by Google in 2017](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)), and has been one of the key technological advances in the development of LLMs.

-## Resources for Diving Deeper
+## Resources for Learning ML and Transformers Internals

-However, If you want a deeper dive into the internals of LLMs and Transformers I’d recommend the [3Blue1Brown video series on Neural Networks](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi), specifically videos 5 and 6 focusing on embeddings and transformers which helps build a solid understanding of all the concepts involved.
+If you want a deeper dive into the internals of LLMs and Transformers I’d recommend the [3Blue1Brown video series on Neural Networks](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi), specifically videos 5 and 6 focusing on embeddings and transformers which helps build a solid understanding of all the concepts involved.
 After that consider doing the [Hugging Face Natural Language Processing course](https://huggingface.co/learn/nlp-course/chapter1/1).

 If you want to take a closer look specifically at embeddings, I found this article was really informative - [A Beginner’s Guide to Tokens, Vectors and Embeddings in NLP by Sascha Metzger](https://medium.com/@saschametzger/what-are-tokens-vectors-and-embeddings-how-do-you-create-them-e2a3e698e037).